kdatta21/springbootExamples/README.md

-# springbootExamples
+# Spring Boot Smaple Application
-Understanding Spring Boot
+This example is used to illustrate an example of Spring Boot